 Undergraduate: MUSIC 423, 5 units Graduate/Post-baccalaureate: MUSIC 623, 5 units

 Intermediate and advanced guitarists.
 Some experience with Spanish repertoire is helpful.

-Pepe Romero is the foremost living Spanish guitarist in the world today.
-He has been honored by kings and heads of state and has performed at the White House, the Vatican for Pope John Paul II, and for HRH Prince Charles, King Juan Carlos of Spain, and Queen Beatrice of Holland.
-He has performed thousands of concerts worldwide, many with the remarkable Romero Quartet and many as a solo instrumentalist.
-Pepe has more than 60 recordings to his credit.
+Pepe Romero is the foremost living Spanish guitarist today.
+Honored by kings and heads of state, Romero has played at the White House, the Vatican for Pope John Paul II, for Britain’s Prince Charles, Spain’s King Juan Carlos and Holland’s Queen Beatrice.
+He has performed in thousands of concerts worldwide, many with the remarkable Romero Quartet or as a solo instrumentalist.
+Romero has more than 60 recordings to his credit.

 Vicente Coves –